railwayapp/templates/examples/discordjs/README.md

 ## 📝 Notes

-The server started simply returns the current time in the database.
-The SQL query is located in `src/index.js`.
+The server started launches a Discord bot with a couple of basic commands.
+The code is located at `src/index.js`.